Happy Humanist logo. Welcome to the Home Page of the

 NOT HEREAFTER.

-We welcome your participation.
-You may wish to become a member of the local group ($10 annually) and/or of the American Humanist Association (AHA), which can be contacted toll-free at (866) 486-2647 (866-HUMANISM).
 The AHA enjoys a Non-Governmental Organization (NGO) status with the United Nations and members of the Humanist Society of Metropolitan New York, acting as representatives of the AHA, attend sessions weekly at the U.N. and present humanist viewpoints and concerns as they relate to matters of world interest.
-The AHA maintains a Web page about the United Nations NGO Office here.

-MEETING SCHEDULE FOR THE 2009 SEASON
+MEETING SCHEDULE FOR THE 2022 SEASON

 Happy Humanist Second